FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/installation.md

 ### Download the purchased file from store.

-Log into your Itch.io or Marketplace account and download the files.
+Log into your Itch.io account and download the files in your library.

 ### If purchased from Itch.io: